0xdnL/notable-notes/notes/psql.md

 \list             -- list all databases

+\c       DATABASE -- connect to database
-\connect DATABASE -- switch to database
+\connect DATABASE -- connect to database

-\dt               -- list all tables in the current database
+\dt               -- list all tables in current database
+\dn               -- list all schema in current database

 \z                -- list all of the tables, views, and sequences in the database